 She tilted her head to the side catching that look of distress cross his face.
 “No. They are not those things that your Eastern clergy like to ramble on about.
 Long ago, several wolves wished to be human to better understand them.
 Magic allowed that to happen and they could be wolf one day and human the next.
 Their descendants today are people like the Wolframs.”

 The hunter shook his head.
 “If I were sane I would turn away from this estate.
 Why tell me this?”

 “Because it is the sane thing to do.”
 She leaned forward and placed her hand on his.
 “The human era is about to change Edmund.
 I don’t want you to fear it.
 Rather, I want you to find your place in it.”

 The young man found her statement odd.
-Her interest in his affairs was unwarranted.
+He pulled his hand away.

 “Our kind,” he flinched at the implications of those words.
 “You speak as if I am not Edmund.
 As if I’m not human.”